Planning & Building

 In addition to processing building permits and conducting on-site inspections of all commercial, residential, and industrial building, the building personnel maintain the licensing for all general contractors in the county and sub-contractors such as plumbers, electricians, and mechanical contractors.

 The United States Postal Service has the sole authority and responsibility for establishing the method or mode of delivery, the type of mailbox, and the location of the mailbox for each street delivery address.
 Centralized delivery, through the use of Cluster Box Units (CBUs), is their preferred delivery method and box type.
 This is an updated process.
-Click HERE for more information.
+See our letter (PDF) for more information.

-*Process for Sewer and Food Permits Has Changed
+Process for Sewer & Food Permits Has Changed